 elements will override styles from the CSS file.
 This

-is the "Cascading" aspect of Cascading Style Sheets.
+is the "Cascading" aspect of Cascading Style

 o Web visitors can still change font sizes locally by